hank-ehly/smap-coding-challenge/REPORT.md

 - High memory allocation (depends on size of CSV files)
 - Duplicate record verification may be problematic

-I think these drawbacks are relatively small compared to the readability and simplicity of the implementation.
+I think these drawbacks are relatively small considering the readability and simplicity of the implementation.
 In addition, `pandas` is frequently used in data processing, so there's a good chance it could be used elsewhere in the app later.

 ### Front End Code Organization